CaptainNapkins/sigma-to-elastalert/README.md

 ### Janky Script to Convert Sigma Rules to Elastalert Rules

 # Exposition
 Ran into a slight problem with a school project...
 Needed to convert Sigma rules to Elastic Search rules.
-Surely it can't be that bad.
+Surely it can't be that bad... right?

 However, there are few massive issues.